Daniel C. Drucker: Career, honours and awards

 Between 1940 and 1943, Drucker taught at Cornell University, later joining the Armour Research Foundation.
 After his U.S. Army Air Corps service, he briefly returned to the Illinois Institute of Technology, then he taught at Brown University from 1946 until 1968 when he joined the University of Illinois as Dean of Engineering.
 In 1984 he left Illinois to become a graduate research professor at the University of Florida until his retirement in 1994.

 He received the Murray Lecture and Award in 1967, title the seventh Honorary Member in 1969, Frocht Award in 1971 and title of Fellow from the Society for Strain Analysis (SESA), now known as the Society for Experimental Mechanics (SEM).
 In 1988, Drucker was awarded the National Medal of Science.
 He was a member of the National Academy of Engineering and of the American Academy of Arts and Sciences.
 The Drucker Medal is named in his honor.
-He was also awarded the Timoshenko Medal in 1983.
+He was also awarded the ASME Timoshenko Medal in 1983 and the ASME Robert Henry Thurston Lecture Award in 1986.